vasilakisfil/Introspected-REST/README.md

 Then we will show REST's drawbacks explaining why REST never flew off, why people have been unconciously avoiding it.
 We will propose a new model, alternative to REST.
 We will also present the concept of MicroTypes.

-+ lately we have seen the rise of GraphQL?
-Say why, say in summury what it solves and why it lacks.
-Then introduce the new model.

-+ the profile link relation
 + I should say in the conclusion that all protocols are build upon REST so parametrizing them was a great challenge
 + say that emulating Machine2Machine communication with what the browser/human does when visiting a web page is a wrong approach
 Machines can be more powerful, smarter an decisive if we program them correctly.